IvanMirchev/excercise-repo/README.md

 # excercise-repo
 Test
-This is an excercise repo :)
+This is an excercise repo :P